Skip to main content

 6.4 iCentre resilience

-VisitScotland operates 26 Visitor Information Centres spread across the country.
+VisitScotland operates Visitor Information Centres at various locations across the country.
 Each iCentre has its own business continuity plans which contain information on emergency contacts within VS, Staff contacts, external contacts such as landlords and trades persons, details of potential alternative locations if appropriate.
 Consideration is also given to Critical work-based staff and if they can work and home and have access to equipment. information on key business activities and if there is an ability to proceed manually if systems fail and associated critical timelines.

 6.5 Group estates resilience